KarelZe/anki-decks/🚀 Requirements Engineering/Teil 2/what-is-understood-under-requirements-ne.md

 What is understood under <b>requirements negotiation</b>?

 ### Back
-Requirements negotation implies: Identification of conflicts, conflict analysis, conflict resolution and documentation of resolution.
+Identification of conflicts, conflict analysis, conflict resolution and documentation of resolution.